MicroEJ/docs/KernelDeveloperGuide/kernelCreation.rst

 Build Options
 ~~~~~~~~~~~~~~

-The :ref:`Kernel Application module nature <module_natures.kernel_application>` section describes all options available for building a Kernel module.
+The :ref:`Kernel Application module nature <module_natures.kernel_application>` section describes all the options available for building a Kernel module.

 Build only a Virtual Device with a pre-existing Kernel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~